ChromeUniverse/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-Competitive coding problems and challenges solved in C++ and/or Python3 from Codeforces, OBI, Codcad and other sources
+Competitive coding problems and challenges from Codeforces, OBI, Codcad and other sources P.S.: All challenges solved in C++, except when other languages are specified

 ### solved from Codeforces problemset
 > 231a
+> 1015a (Python3)
 >
 > ...